RobTillaart/MHZCO2/README.md

 #### Compatibles

-This list is not verified although these should be compatible.
+This list is not verified although these devices should be compatible based upon datasheet.

 |  type      | precision  |  notes  |
 |:-----------|:----------:|:--------|